m3y54m/Embedded-Engineering-Roadmap/README.md

 ## History

+At first this was meant to be my personal reading list but as the list gradually became bigger and bigger, I wondered why not share it with others.
+So I did research on current job postings for embedded engineering roles, selecting the most frequent skills and including them on a roadmap.
+In order to make the roadmap more comprehensive I also added some basic skills and finally came up with what you see here.

 The idea of creating this roadmap came from [vazeri / Embedded-Engineering-RoadMap-2018](https://github.com/vazeri/Embedded-Engineering-RoadMap-2018) which was well designed but had some flaws and not updated for years.
 I took that idea, changed the structure of the roadmap and tried to improve it.
 The initial results can be accessed in [m3y54m / Embedded-Engineering-Roadmap-Archived](https://github.com/m3y54m/Embedded-Engineering-Roadmap-Archived) which is now archived.
 Early versions of the roadmap were created using [Balsamiq Wireframes](https://balsamiq.com) which is not suitable for these types of diagrams.
 So I decided to use Microsoft Visio instead and redrew the whole diagram.

 ## Copyright